UTogether2020: A Roadmap for the University of Toronto

 If you have any questions and concerns, please contact us by submitting your query here.
 As we get back to our campuses – virtually or physically – we will continue to work together and to help one another adjust and adapt.

 In early March, the University of Toronto activated its Crisis and Emergency Framework to manage our coordinated response to the COVID-19 pandemic.
-Since then, the Incident Leadership Team (ILT), led by Vice-President and Provost, Professor Cheryl Regehr and Vice-President of Research and Innovation, and Strategic Initiatives, Professor Vivek Goel, has overseen six teams focusing on academic continuity, students, research operations, human resources and equity, business continuity and operations, and communications.
+The Incident Leadership Team (ILT), led by Vice-President and Provost, Professor Cheryl Regehr and Vice-President of Research and Innovation, and Strategic Initiatives, Professor Vivek Goel, oversaw six teams focusing on academic continuity, students, research operations, human resources and equity, business continuity and operations, and communications.

 The University’s initial focus was in three key areas: to ensure our students’ progress and completion of studies, to support COVID-19 and time-sensitive research, and to provide a welcoming place to live for those students who were unable to go home.
 Almost overnight, more than 6,300 courses moved to remote means of instruction, and the majority of U of T’s staff and faculty began working from home.

-With this guide, we are moving towards a safe return to our campuses for all members of our community by developing further guidance to assist in the areas of research, laboratories, environmental health and safety, student experience, residences, libraries, athletics, and more.
+With this roadmap, we hope to provide further guidance to assist in the areas of research, laboratories, environmental health and safety, student experience, residences, libraries, athletics, and more.

 Health and Safety